Hendrix-CS/csci151/labs/maze-astar.md

 To compare elements, we will be using the [Comparator](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Comparator.html) class in Java.
-You can assume a call to `comparator.compare(t, t1)` will return -1 if `t` is less than `t1`, 0 if they are equal, and 1 if `t` is greater than `t1`.
+You can assume a call to `comparator.compare(t1, t2)` will return -1 if `t1` is less than `t2`, 0 if they are equal, and 1 if `t1` is greater than `t2`.

-Because of our use of an ArrayList to track the elements, we will always assume that the elements form a Heap that is as compact as possible.
+Because of our use of an `ArrayList` to track the elements, we will always assume that the elements form a Heap that is as compact as possible.

 If your implementation is correct, it should pass all four `testIsHeap`